-5 Online Stores to Shop for Coachella & Other Festivals
+8 Online Stores to Shop for Coachella and Other Festivals

 Christian Vierig/GC Images

-Festival season is upon us and if we know one thing, it's that a fresh wardrobe restock is in order.
+Festival season is upon us, and if we know one thing, it's that a fresh wardrobe restock is in order.

 That's because each year trends come and go, and the last thing you want is to be caught dead wearing last year's hot look.
-So, if you're going to Coachella this weekend, you're in luck.
-If you're anything like us you've waited until the absolute-last minute to nail down your 'fits, but don't stress.
+So, if you're going to Coachella 2019 next weekend, you're in luck.
+If you're anything like us, you've waited until the last minute to nail down your 'fits, but don't stress.
 You've got time.
 Don't know where to start?
-These five trendy AF online destinations will not lead you astray.
+These eight trendy AF online destinations will not lead you astray.

-Go on girl, get to clicking.
+Go on, girl, get to clicking.
 What are you waiting for?

 There's a reason Revolve low-key owns festival style.
 They basically invented it.
 Not only are they a go-to retailer for your fave bloggers all over the world, they also throw the most legit parties around.
-Our advice: Pick up your festival 'fit here, and you'll never go wrong.
+Our advice: Pick up your festival 'fit here and you'll never go wrong.

 In our book, Boohoo is as trendy as it gets.
 Not only do they have festival gear galore, they have virtually anything else you could want, for any occasion.
 Done and done!

-BUY IT: Boohoo Ibiza Boutique Metallic Criss Cross Back Swimsuit, $23; Boohoo Ella Holographic and Knicker Short Co-ord Set, $23; Boohoo Lilly Chainmail Plunge Bralet Top, $23
+BUY IT: Pastel Tie Dye Slinky Bandeau Bodycon Dress, $11; Neon California Oversized Denim Jacket, $38; Tall High Leg Neon Swimsuit, $16

-Not saying you're headed to a full on rave, but if you are this is the spot.
+Not saying you're headed to a full-on rave, but if you are, this is the spot.
 Surf the brand's extensive online collection of metallics, fringe and anything else fun, flirty and wild that you could possibly dream of.
 Trust: You won't be sorry.

-BUY IT: Missguided Black Sequin Kimono, $85; Missguided Black Crochet Beaded Mini Dress, $60; Missguided Blue Metallic Fringe Tank Top, $60
+BUY IT: Pink Square Neck Sequin Tie-Up Back Mini Dress, $51; Lilac Tie Dye Print Mesh Bodysuit, $30; Black Crochet Beaded Mini Dress, $59

 Topshop, you can do no wrong.
-Seriously, why is that that when there is an event of any kind (from b-day brunches to Coachella pre-parties), we always find what we need?
+Seriously, why is that that when there is an event of any kind (from B-day brunches to Coachella pre-parties), we always find what we need?
 You know what, scratch that.
 We're not going to question it.

-BUY IT: Topshop Freya Diamante Boxy Bumbag, $45; Topshop MOTO Striped Pinafore Dress, $70; Topshop Stripe Embroidered Bikini Set, $61
+UO is right up there when it comes to festival staples, and for good reason.
+If your style skews a little less sparkly and a little more funky, you'll find all the goods on your list here.

-UO might not be your first thought when it comes to festival staples, but maybe it should be.
-If your style skews a little less sparkly and a little more sophisticated, you'll find all the goods on your list here.
+BUY IT: I.AM.GIA Jupiter One-Shoulder Bodysuit, $100; Out From Under Esmeralda Smocked Cropped Top, $29; Motel Striped High-Rise Bike Short in Rainbow, $39

-BUY IT: Silence + Noise Tal Tube Top, $20; Small Circle Straw Round Crossbody Bag, $34; UO Cut-Out Gingham Mini Dress, $59
+We just found out about this online store, tbh, but we're so glad we did.
+It's stocked with tons of vacay-approved prints in flowy silhouettes that we're eyeing for Coachella.

 Girl, we got you.